mdshofiur/kubernetes-svc-to-svc/README.md

-kKubernetes service to service connection.
+Kubernetes service to service connection.